SRGSSR/pillarbox-apple/Sources/Monitoring/Monitoring.docc/PillarboxMonitoring.md

 ## Overview

-The PillarboxMonitoring framework provides seamless integration with Pillarbox monitoring platform.
+The PillarboxMonitoring framework provides seamless integration of Pillarbox player with its monitoring platform.

 > Important: PillarboxMonitoring sends metrics in a JSON format specific to the Pillarbox monitoring platform.
 To integrate another monitoring solution you must implement a dedicated `PlayerItemTracker`.
-Refer to PillarboxPlayer documentation for more information.
+Refer to the PillarboxPlayer documentation for more information.

 ### Monitor content being played